-With less paperwork, faster communication, and endless developments, they have made it possible to choose their own career paths – anytime, anywhere.
+With less paperwork, faster communication, and endless developments, they have made it possible to choose their career paths – anytime, anywhere.

 Connectivity Also Brings ‘Multi-Careerism’

-Any Baby Boomer will tell you that “back in the day,” when you graduated high school, you would either go straight to the blue-collar workforce when you graduated high school.
+Any Baby Boomer will tell you that “back in the day,” you would go straight to the blue-collar workforce when you graduated high school.

-Now, it isn’t uncommon to encounter an individual under the age of 35 working at several jobs at a time.
+Now, it isn’t uncommon to encounter an individual under the age of 35 working several jobs at a time.

-Although it sounds as if millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.
+Although it sounds like millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.

-If a freelance podcast producer is a brilliant marketer for example, and he gains a huge following, how might a larger business learn how to do likewise?
+If a freelance podcast producer is a brilliant marketer, for example, and he gains a huge following, how might a larger business learn how to do likewise?

-Multi-careerism at its core allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.
+Multi-careerism, at its core, allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.

 Millennials Seek Self-Fulfillment

-Living in a world that is more connected than ever before has given the nation’s youngest generation a new hunger to improve their neighborhoods, cities, and the entire world.
+Living in a more connected world has given the nation’s youngest generation a new hunger to improve their neighborhoods, cities, and the entire world.

 This is the time they become the person they will be for the rest of their lives.